miketsypan89/Password-Generator/README.md

 # Password-Generator

+This site is live at https://miketsypan89.github.io/Password-Generator/

+Here's what you can expect:
 - A powerful tool to quickly generate a complex password of any length between 8 and 128 characters.
-- You will have the flexibility to edit what characters to use and which to omit.
+- The flexibility to edit what characters to use and which to omit, is at your fingertips!

+Enjoy!

 See screenshots below for examples of the user-friendly UI: